apache/incubator-hugegraph/hugegraph-pd/README.md

+> Note: From revision 1.5.0, the code of HugeGraph-PD will be adapted to this location (WIP).

-# HugeGraph PD
+# HugeGraph PD (BETA)

 HugeGraph PD is a meta server responsible for service discovery, partition information storage, and node scheduling.

-> Note: Currently, the contents of this folder are empty.
-Starting from revision 1.5.0, the code of HugeGraph PD will be adapted to this location (WIP).
+> BTW, if you meet any problem when using HugeGraph PD, please feel free to contact us for help